westonrobot/robotics101/lab_sessions/lab5/lab.md

 ## Single Waypoint Navigation
 ### **Task 1: Navigation using amcl & move_base**{: .label .label-green}
 Basic navigation using ROS navigation stack in created Gazebo world.
+We will be using the modified launch file and map you have made in lab 4.

 ![overview_tf_small](assets/overview_tf_small.png)